eclipse/dirigible/README.md

 From the service provider's perspective (PaaS/SaaS), Dirigible packs all required components in a self-contained software bundle that can be deployed on a VM or Docker capable environment such as Kubernetes.

 Dirigible supports access to RDBMS via JDBC.
-Currently supported versions for RDBMS are PostgreSQL, HANA, Sybase ASE, MySQL, H2, and Derby.
+Currently supported versions for RDBMS are PostgreSQL, HANA, Sybase ASE, MySQL, H2, and Derby as well as NoSQL like MongoDB or pure OLAP like Snowflake.

 Dirigible promotes the In-System Programming development model, where you make dynamic alteration of the live system.
 To provide the self-contained bundle serving all the needed features for a business application, Dirigible packs various engines such as ActiveMQ, Quartz, Lucene, Flowable, Mylyn, GraalJS and others.